henriquebrd/newchatapp/README.md

 # newchatapp
-The nem revised chat app from henrique brd
+The new revised chat app from henrique brd